enforcer20/MiniProject3/README.md

 ## Mini Project 3: Web Application by Karan Walanj (enforcer20)

+The goal of this branch is the conclusion where we set up unit tests for our app and also how to host it on Heroku.

 To get to the Heroku deployment, please click here: https://blog-api-tutorial-karanw.herokuapp.com/

 Below is an easy access to other branches: